|Click for larger image|

 It is not generally realised that caves in limestone hills have a finite life as they migrate upwards through the hillside.
 This migration is caused by successive collapses of the ceiling due to the dissolution effects of water percolating downwards.
 Obviously, every time the ceiling collapses, the ceiling gets higher and the floor is raised by the debris: so the whole chamber gets higher.

-Windsor Cave is an important roost for bats: a colony of at least 100,000 lives there and is responsible for the slippery "mud" that covers the floor.
-This bat guano used to be mined from deep in the cave during the '30's but carrying it out on your head is no longer viable!
+Windsor Cave is an important roost for bats: a colony of 11 species, numbering at least 100,000 individuals, lives there and is responsible for the slippery "mud" that covers the floor.
+This bat guano used to be mined from deep in the cave during the 1930's, but such activity causes major disturbance to roosting bats and to the invertebrates which depend upon the bat guano for their survival.
 Windsor Research Centre has initiated a research project on these bats.

 Any visitation to any cave with native fauna is a threat to the cave ecosystem because cave species tend to be very sensitive to the smallest microenvironmental changes, with a result that they are unable to adapt to changes and go extinct or, if possible, abandon the cave.
 Please read our brochure and consult the Cave Warden before entering the Cave.